 Whistleblowers are courageous individuals who report wrongdoing by their employers in order to protect the well-being of fellow employees or the public at large, often at a great risk to their own livelihood, job security and safety.
 We protect the rights of California employees that act as whistleblowers and report illegal activity in the workplace.

-We Are Experienced Whistleblower Lawyers With A Proven Record For Protecting Employees
+We Are Whistleblower Attorneys With A Proven Record For Protecting Employees

 It can be confusing to know what your rights are.
 Federal and California state employment laws are complex and they are always changing.
 Under California law, an employer may not fire an employee in retaliation for that employee engaging in whistle blowing, which generally consists of complaining about or reporting certain specified conduct that he or she reasonably perceives to be unlawful, fraudulent or unethical.